AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 • Ancient Cryptography (c.
 1900 BCE - 400 CE):

 The earliest forms of cryptography were simple substitution ciphers.
 The ancient Egyptians used non-standard hieroglyphs.
 In Sparta, the Scytale transposition cipher was used for military communications.
 Perhaps the most famous is the Caesar cipher, used by Julius Caesar, which involved shifting letters of the alphabet.
-For further reading on foundational technologies, one might explore Understanding Blockchain Technology, which relies on modern cryptographic principles.
+One might explore Understanding Blockchain Technology, which relies on modern cryptographic principles.

 • Medieval & Renaissance Cryptography (c.
 500 - 1600 CE):

-Polyalphabetic ciphers, like the Vigenère cipher (once called "le chiffre indéchiffrable" - the indecipherable cipher), offered increased security.
-Arab scholars, notably Al-Kindi, pioneered cryptanalysis, the science of breaking codes, introducing techniques like frequency analysis.
+Polyalphabetic ciphers, like the Vigenère cipher, offered increased security.
+Arab scholars, notably Al-Kindi, pioneered cryptanalysis, introducing techniques like frequency analysis.

 • Cryptography in Warfare (18th - 20th Century):

 Cryptography played a crucial role in warfare.
-The Zimmermann Telegram's decryption influenced WWI.
 In WWII, the breaking of the German Enigma machine by Allied cryptanalysts, including Alan Turing at Bletchley Park, was a monumental achievement with profound strategic impact.
-This era highlighted the cat-and-mouse game between cryptographers and cryptanalysts.
 The complexities of securing data then can be contrasted with modern approaches like Zero Trust Architecture.

 Representation of an Enigma-like cipher machine